-With the introduction of Amazon S3 Glacier storage class, some confusion persisted among AWS customers: what exactly had been changed and how to apply these changes properly.
+With the introduction of the Amazon S3 Glacier storage class, some confusion persisted among AWS customers: what exactly had been changed and how to apply these changes properly.
 Below are a few simple answers to state the most notable points of difference between the Glacier-related storage solutions.

 This article covers the following topics:

-- Legacy Glacier Storage
+- Glacier Vaults Storage

 - AWS S3 Glacier Storage

 - Amazon Glacier Storage Solutions in MSP360 (CloudBerry) Backup.